This course is open for applications.

 - A-level subjects: Grade C or above in Biology, Human Biology or PE.
-Points from A-Level General Studies and AS-Level subjects (not taken onto full A-Level) can be included towards overall tariff.
-You must have a minimum of two A-Levels.
+You can include points from A-Level General Studies and AS-Level subjects (not taken onto full A-Level) towards overall tariff.
+You must have at least two A-Levels.

 - Specific subjects: If you do not have Biology/Human Biology/PE, you may be called to interview but will require strong science subjects.

 - Relevant subjects: PE, Biology, Physiology, Sports Sciences, Psychology, Maths and Chemistry.